-- Each countable tree over 4 inches and not more than 12 inches DBH counts 3 points; and - c.
-Each countable tree over 12 inches DBH counts as 6 points. - The average residual basal area measured in stems 1 inch or larger in diameter is at least 50 square feet per acre; and - (E) Cuts on harvest units that occurred prior to the project commencement date are exempt from subchapters 3.1(a)(4)(A) and 3.1(a)(4)(B) provided that no new harvests occur in the previously cut harvest unit or would-be buffer area until the harvest unit cut prior to project commencement meets the requirements of subchapter 3.1(a)(4)(A) and 3.1(a)(4)(B); and - (5) If project lands were included in a carbon offset project in a voluntary offset program other than one of the approved early action offset quantification methodologies: - (A) Demonstrate that it has met all legal and contractual requirements to allow it to terminate its project relationship with the voluntary offset program and be listed using this compliance offset protocol; - (B) Demonstrate that all credits issued or to be issued under the voluntary offset program have been actualized prior to the compliance project start date; and - (C) Determine a baseline per the requirements of the protocol that incorporates the management practices, constraints and resulting forest conditions, at the time the offset project transitions to the Compliance Offset Protocol, as a result of participating in the voluntary offset program. - (b) To be eligible under this protocol, a forest offset project must not: - (1) Experience a decrease in the standing live tree carbon stocks over any 10 consecutive year period, as evaluated in the first reporting period that is at least ten years after project commencement and every subsequent reporting period, by comparing the current reporting period's 10-year average carbon stocks to the previous reporting period's 10-year average carbon stocks, except if the decrease in standing live tree carbon stocks is due to one of the following causes:2
+- (A) Harvest units that have less than 50 square feet of basal area retention must not exceed 40 acres in total area; - (B) Open canopy harvest units, harvest units with an area of 3 acres or greater that have less than 50 square feet of basal area retention, must have a buffer area of forest vegetation containing at least 50 square feet of basal area retention must surround the harvest unit.
+The width of the buffer area must be a minimum of the area of the harvest unit, rounded up to the nearest acre, multiplied by 40; and - (C) Cuts on harvest units that occurred prior to the project commencement date are exempt from subchapters 3.1(a)(4)(A) and 3.1(a)(4)(B) provided that no new harvests occur in the previously cut harvest unit or would-be buffer area until the harvest unit cut prior to project commencement meets the requirements of subchapter 3.1(a)(4)(A) and 3.1(a)(4)(B); and - (5) If project lands were included in a carbon offset project in a voluntary offset program other than one of the approved early action offset quantification methodologies: - (A) Demonstrate that it has met all legal and contractual requirements to allow it to terminate its project relationship with the voluntary offset program and be listed using this compliance offset protocol; - (B) Demonstrate that all credits issued or to be issued under the voluntary offset program have been actualized prior to the compliance project start date; and - (C) Determine a baseline per the requirements of chapter 5 that incorporates the management practices and resulting forest conditions of the offset project in the voluntary.

-- (A) The decrease is demonstrably necessary to substantially improve the project area's resistance to wildfire, insect, and/or disease risks where: - The actions that will be taken to reduce the risks are documented; and - The techniques used to improve resistance are supported by relevant published peer reviewed research; - (B) The decrease is associated with a planned balancing of age classes (regeneration, sub-merchantable, and merchantable) and is detailed in a long-term management plan that demonstrates harvest levels can be permanently sustained over time and that is sanctioned and monitored by a state or federal agency where: - Documentation is submitted at the time of the forest project's listing, indicating that a balancing of age classes, resulting in a decrease in the standing live tree carbon stocks, is planned at the initiation of the forest project (figure 3.1); - 2.
+- (b) To be eligible under this protocol, a forest offset project must not: - (1) Experience a decrease in the standing live tree carbon stocks over any 10 consecutive year period except if the decrease in standing live tree carbon stocks is due to one of the following causes2: - (A) The decrease is demonstrably necessary to substantially improve the project area's resistance to wildfire, insect, and/or disease risks where: - The actions that will be taken to reduce the risks are documented; and - 2.
+The techniques used to improve resistance are supported by relevant published peer reviewed research; - (B) The decrease is associated with a planned balancing of age classes (regeneration, sub-merchantable, and merchantable) and is detailed in a long-term management plan that demonstrates harvest levels can be permanently sustained over time and that is sanctioned and monitored by a state or federal agency where: - Documentation is submitted at the time of the forest project's listing, indicating that a balancing of age classes, resulting in a decrease in the standing live tree carbon stocks, is planned at the initiation of the forest project (figure 3.1); - 2.
 At no time over the project life does the forest project's inventory of standing live tree carbon stocks fall below the forest project's baseline standing live tree carbon stocks, or 20 percent less than the forest project's standing live tree carbon stocks at the project's initiation, whichever is higher; and - Over any 10 consecutive year period, average standing live tree carbon stocks are maintained at or above the standing live tree carbon stocks at the initiation of the project;